jameshfisher/jameshfisher.com/_posts/2018-07-29-month-of-jack-robinson.md

 ---
-title: "Month of Jack Robinson"
+title: Month of Jack Robinson
-tags: ["jackrobinson"]
+tags:
+  - jackrobinson
 ---

 After a three-month hiatus, my blog is back,